AV Rant #538: A Coat for Every Seat

 Daniel M. gets our suggestion for an NVidia Shield Pro to make sure he has an IR receiver for use with a Harmony Remote.
 John B. needs a powerful subwoofer for under $1,000, so we suggest the Power Sound Audio 15V.
 And Tom K. gets our speculation on why some of his HDMI inputs on his AV Receiver worked with HD audio bitstreams while others did not.

 John W. asks if he should buy a bigger TV, and if so, how big.
 Monty N. asks whether he should be concerned about the upcoming HDMI 2.1 specification.
 And Scott R. gets our advice to take advantage of the free two-way shipping offered by SVS and Aperion Audio, as well as auditioning as many speakers from local stores as possible.Thanks for listening.
 Check out our Facebook Page.
 Click here for our YouTube channel where you can see the recordings of our show videos.
 Download Tom’s FREE superhero-themed ebook Bob Moore: No Hero wherever ebooks are sold (or given away in this case).
 Visit Tom's website for download links as well as links for the two full-length followups - Bob Moore: Desperate Times and Bob Moore: Hostile Territory.
-Lastly, if you live in the Tampa Bay area and are interested in a mobile climbing wall, check out Fearless Mobile Climbing and meet Tom in person!
+Check out AVGadgets.com where Tom is the new Editor-in-Chief!